 "I swore a great many oaths the day I took the White.
 Protecting your father was merely one of them."

-"And you felt there was one oath of more importance?"
+"And you felt there was an oath of more importance?"
 She demanded, her voice breaking slightly as the suggestion had her anger mounting dangerously.

 "Protecting the innocent."
 He replied swiftly.